Pandoa/FirebaseFeatures/README.md

 With Firebase Features, you would do the following to get config data from Firebase:
 You start by fetching the Remote Config Data from Firebase's server.
 Once it's done, you activate the fetched data with the `Activate Fetched` node.
 After that, you can safely get your data to configure your game with the `Get String`, `Get Bool`, `Get Int32`, `Get Float`, `Get Int64` or `Get Data` nodes.
 ![](https://github.com/Pandoa/FirebaseFeatures/blob/main/Images/RemoteConfigExample.png?raw=true)

+# 3. Support
+If you need help, have a feature request or experience troubles, please contact us at [pandores.marketplace@gmail.com](mailto:pandores.marketplace+FirebaseFeatures@gmail.com?subject=Firebase%20Features%20-%20).